-Montreal offers a lot of free things to do, which help a lot when budget is a concern.
-You can visit Montreal Museum of Fine Arts, enjoy one of the many festivals which take place throughout the year, and explore the city’s Underground Pedestrian Network.
+Montreal offers a lot of free things to do, which help a lot when the budget is a concern.
+You can visit the Montreal Museum of Fine Arts, enjoy one of the many festivals which take place throughout the year, and explore the city’s Underground Pedestrian Network.

-When it comes to food choices in Montreal, you will have an endless option.
+When it comes to food choices in Montreal, you will have endless options.
 Try the many poutine options, such as fois gras poutine, reggae poutine, poutine grilled cheese, or go for a classic fish & chips, and finish the meal with a marshmallow and Nutella pizza or maybe a banana, bacon, and Nutella waffle.
 If you are after dishes from around the world, try the Vietnamese beef pho, or the Mediterranean falafel.

 Jamaica, The Caribbean

 Photo Credit: Charlene Collins.still charlene Flickr via Compfight

 With low-cost carriers such as JetBlue offering flights from the US to Montego Bay and a variety of affordable accommodation and activities, Jamaica is a very interesting option for a budget friendly culinary vacation in the Caribbean.